Skip to navigation Skip to content

 • claiming JobSeeker Payment (JSP), Youth Allowance (YA) (job seeker), or Parenting Payment Single (PPS) and became a lone principal carer since the start of the current period as an Australian resident, or

-• claiming Special Benefit (SpB) or Low Income Health Care Card (LIC) and has had an unforeseen change in circumstances since they commenced residing in Australia, or
+• claiming Special Benefit (SpB) or Low Income Health Care Card (LIC) and has had an unforeseen change in circumstances since they first arrived in Australia, or

 • claiming Mobility Allowance (MOB) and the event occurred while an Australian resident, or